YoussefSell/RavenSMS/README.md

 ![ravensms demo](https://github.com/YoussefSell/RavenSMS/blob/master/assets/screenshots/ravensms-demo.gif)

+a complete documentation can be found on the [Wiki page](https://github.com/YoussefSell/RavenSMS/wiki).

 ## Getting started

 first you need to download the latest version of the APP into your Android phone, you can find the APK file in the [releases page](https://github.com/YoussefSell/RavenSMS/releases)